VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store

 - Short wash time

 Not only does this wash better than my previous models, but it also does so faster.
 Maybe it is noisier, but that only bothers us while watching a movie, so we just don't run it then.
 Even if there is a louder noise than you are used to, you aren't going to have that noise for very long.
 The rest of the cycle is drying and that is silent.
 When we are watching a movie in the next room, I don't turn on the washer.
 Other than that, the noise hasn't bothered me.

 My conclusion?
 Skip the fancy models and shoot for the cheaper one with less that can go wrong!

 Cons to Consider

-While I read a lot of positive reviews, I was worried about the three negatives mentioned:
+While I read a lot of positive reviews, I was worried about three negatives:

 - smaller dishwasher

 - small silverware tray

 You can look at my video and come to your own conclusions, but I didn't find any of the cons to be all that inconvenient.
 This is what I think:

 - Tub size: What "standard" seems to mean is that the interior is not as tall.
 If you have a lot of tall items, they may not fit.
 However, I don't find this to be a big problem for me.
 I like the straight lines of the two racks and I think that this dishwasher fits in at least as many dishes as my previous one.
 The updated model I linked above seems to be a taller version, so that may take care of that negative.